 The colony is devasted.....
 A convict is dead!
 Was this a case of 'murder in the dark'?!!

-By 1800, Sydney Cove had quickly become the hub of Sydney’s life and gained the new name ‘Semi-circular Quay’.
-These days ‘Circular Quay’ (as it is less correctly known!) is still a hive of activity, with a public transport hub and every form of tourist exchange, information, shopping and eating available.
+- Feel how ‘Circular Quay’ (as it is less correctly now known!) is still a hive of activity, with a public transport hub and every form of tourist exchange, information, shopping and eating available

 - Enjoy one of the cafés along the Quay and some exceptional views

 - Dogs can be taken on leads, but be aware, it can be very crowded at peak tourist times.

 - Note: Sundays being the busiest day due to the market and other attractions which can distract from, or obscure visibility of, some of the clues.

 - Discover a mix of old and new Sydney, learn interesting facts about Sydney’s original settlement and of course find clues to help solve your murder mystery!

 - The trail starts from Milson’s Point train station, on the North Shore line, one stop up from Wynyard.

 - Alternatively, you can enjoy a ferry trip across to Milson’s Point/Luna Park, photograph Sydney's most famous icons across a sparkling harbour, then climb the 'stimulating' hill to the station